jback08/FairShip/field/README.md

 1) "FieldMap" for using field maps to represent the magnetic field
 2) "CopyMap" for copying a previously defined field map to another location (saving memory)
 3) "Uniform" for creating a uniform magnetic field (no co-ordinate limits)
+4) "Constant" for creating a uniform magnetic field with co-ordinate boundary limits
+5) "Bell" for creating the [Bell](ShipBellField.h) shaped magnetic field distribution
-4) "Composite" for combining two or more field types/sources
+6) "Composite" for combining two or more field types/sources
-5) "Global" for setting which (single or composite) field is the global one
+7) "Global" for setting which (single or composite) field is the global one
-6) "Region" for setting a local field to a specific volume, including the global field
+8) "Region" for setting a local field to a specific volume, including the global field
-7) "Local" for only setting a local field to a specific volume, ignoring the global field
+9) "Local" for only setting a local field to a specific volume, ignoring the global field
 ```

 The syntax for each of the above options are: